c2lang/documentation/documentation/docs/language/variables.md

 3
 ```

-## initialization
+The __local__ keyword may only be used on `non-global` variables.

-C2 has some powerful variable initialization features.
+## Initialization

-Initialization also looks very similar to C, so
+C2 has some convenient variable initialization syntax:

 ```c
 type Data struct {